v2

 Cloudflare Workers provides a serverless execution environment that allows you to create entirely new applications or augment existing ones without configuring or maintaining infrastructure.

-You will want to use the package @graphql-yoga/common which has an agnostic HTTP handler using Fetch API (opens in a new tab)'s Request (opens in a new tab) and Response (opens in a new tab) objects when building GraphQL powered Cloudflare Workers.
+You will want to use the package @graphql-yoga/common which has an agnostic HTTP handler using Fetch API’s Request and Response objects when building GraphQL powered Cloudflare Workers.

 💡